 Weed control.
 To reduce potential feeding sites in the spring, control weeds, especially those in the brassica family, and distance any garden flowers you are growing that are in the same family.

 Row covers.
-Installing floating row covers is a worthwhile practice for protection against all of these insect pests.
+Installing floating row covers is time well spent for protection against all of these insect pests.
 Row covers must be placed and the edges immediately sealed with soil once the seed or transplants are in the ground, and repositioned carefully if removed for weeding.
-If you choose not to invest in row covers, we recommend consulting our Pest & Disease Chart for alternative prevention and control measures.
+If you choose not to invest in row covers, we recommend becoming familiar with alternative prevention and control measures.

 Several bacterial and fungal diseases are worth knowing about.
 You can gain a better understanding of the nature and root causes of common brassica diseases by referring to information provided by agricultural universities and extension agencies, as listed below.

-This is most often the result of infected seeds or transplants.
+The source of this pathogen is most often traced to infected seeds or transplants.
 Black rot can be identified by V-shaped yellow lesions on the leaves.
-In Brussels sprouts tiny, immature sprouts often blacken and die on the stalk.
+In Brussels sprouts, tiny, immature sprouts often blacken and die on the stalk.
 This bacterial disease can destroy the crop and then persist in the soil for many years, so prevention is the best medicine.

 Black rot can be avoided through crop rotation and using only seed lots that have tested negative for black rot.
-At Johnny's, we test all of our seed lots of broccoli , cabbage , cauliflower , collards , Brussels sprouts , Flower Sprouts , kale , Kalettes , and kohlrabi before selling them.
+At Johnny's, we test all of our seed lots of broccoli, cabbage, cauliflower, collards, Brussels sprouts, kale, Kalettes, and kohlrabi before selling them.